ganeti/ganeti/doc/rapi.rst

   Not enough resources (iallocator failure, disk space, memory, etc.).
 If the resources on the cluster increase, the operation might succeed.

+:pyeval:`errors.ECODE_TEMP_NORES`
+  Simliar to :pyeval:`errors.ECODE_NORES`, but indicating the operation should be attempted again after some time.

 :pyeval:`errors.ECODE_INVAL`
   Wrong arguments (at syntax level).
 The operation will not ever be